 Today’s “Photo of the Week” captures a beautifully serene view of New York City.
-Shot by CORE’s very own Ben Jacobs, this picture was taken from the south side of Madison Square Park at 5 East 22nd Street, overlooking the Flatiron District, NoMad, the Empire State Building and beyond.
+Shot by CORE’s very own Ben Jacobs, this picture was taken from the south side of Madison Square Park, overlooking the Flatiron District, NoMad, the Empire State Building and beyond.
 With new development projects nearby such as 241 Fifth, this bustling neighborhood continues to gain popularity among tried-and-true New Yorkers as well as those new to the city, offering countless cultural attractions, shopping and fine dining options.

 Since being featured in The New York Times, Jarrod Guy Randolph’s newest listing at 845 United Nations Plaza has generated a great deal of buzz in the real estate community.
 Located on the 32nd floor of the Trump World Tower, this elegant and modern home played host to CBS2’s “Living Large” crew, hosted by Emily Smith.
 Today’s Photo of the Week shows a sneak peak of next week’s segment, already being hailed as one of the most entertaining “Living Large” segments in the past few years, according to Emily.